 When done well, landscaping can dramatically transform your home’s appearance as well as increasing its overall value.
-But it isn’t as simple as planting a few trees or shrubs and calling it a day.
+But it isn’t as simple as planting a few trees or shrubs, or doing a tree removal.
 There are quite a few things to take into consideration.
 This can include things such as who will be using your space as well as what activities you’ll be holding there.
 As a result, it’s usually best to enlist the help of professional Perth landscapers to get everything right to avoid some common landscaping mishaps, such as the ones listed below:

 1. Watering plants at the wrong time